 Psychological Crime that makes sure the readers stays until the very last page

-Liselotte Roll is a freelance journalist and has previously worked for Newspapers and The Swedish Radio as a scriptwriter.
-She is also a qualified Marine Archaeologist, and while working on a dig uncovering a pre-Incan settlement in La Rioja, Argentina, she discovered the story of the military junta's reign.
-These memories eventually came to form in her debut, Good Girls Don´t Tell.
+Liselotte Roll is a freelance journalist and has previously worked for newspapers and Swedish Radio as a scriptwriter.
+She is also a qualified marine archaeologist, and while working on a dig uncovered a pre-Incan settlement in La Rioja, Argentina, and in the process, discovered the story of the military junta's reign.
+These memories eventually came to form in her debut novel, Good Girls Don’t Tell.
 Liselotte's books have been translated to half a dozen languages and have piqued the attention of crime fiction aficionados.
-Critics have described her as one of the most exciting debut writers in recent years and the next Nordic queen of crime.
+Critics have described her as one of the most exciting debut writers of recent years and the next Nordic queen of crime.

 Liselotte Roll describes her own writing with these words: